If you or someone you’re with has a dental injury, it's important to get the right help.

 - Try not to touch the tooth's root – it's best if you handle it by the crown (the white bit at the top).

 - If possible, put the tooth back into its socket in your mouth.
 This is called reimplanting.
-If the tooth is dirty, gently rinse it with milk or saline solution (for example contact lens solution) for a few seconds, but don't scrub the tooth.
+If the tooth is dirty, gently rinse it with milk or cold water, but don't scrub the tooth.
 Try to put it in the right way round, but don't worry too much as your dentist can fix this.
 The important thing is to put it back in as quickly as possible.
-Don't put children’s milk teeth back in the socket as this can damage the developing adult teeth.

-- Bite down gently on a clean handkerchief or a piece of gauze to keep your tooth back in place in its socket.
+- Bite down gently on a clean handkerchief to keep your tooth back in place in its socket.

 - If you haven't got the whole tooth, don't try to put a broken tooth back in your mouth.
 Store it in a pot of saliva or milk as your dentist may be able to reattach it.